paulo-fernando-silva/vscOctaveDebugger/readme.md

  * Request variables for current open scopes comes in (scope reference is only fetched if > 0) If scope is different than 0, then we need to do a dbup or dbdown before fetching the variables.
  * Request child variables as needed (child variable ref > 0)

-More information about vscode Debug Adapters can be found [here](https://code.visualstudio.com/docs/extensionAPI/api-debugging), and information on publishing extensions can be found [here](https://code.visualstudio.com/docs/extensions/publish-extension#_publishers-and-personal-access-tokens).
+More information about vscode Debug Adapter Protocol can be found here [DAP](https://microsoft.github.io/debug-adapter-protocol/overview) and the [API](https://code.visualstudio.com/docs/extensionAPI/api-debugging), and information on publishing extensions can be found [here](https://code.visualstudio.com/docs/extensions/publish-extension#_publishers-and-personal-access-tokens).